shellofnuts/Modified_Ising_Model/README.md

 ## Compiling

+The LatticeSim_OpenMPI.c requires an OpenMPI installation to operate.
+OpenMPI is implemented over the temperature range, allowing sections to be calculated independently.
+This works as the system is a MCMC model and only has large correlation to the lattice step immediately before the current one.
+There is a tail off in the correlation as the steps between successive sampled lattices increases.

-The LatticeSim_OpenMPI.c can be compiled using:
+It can be compiled using:
 ```
-gcc foo.c -o foo -lm
+mpicc foo.c -o foo -lm
 ```

-The math.h library needs to be linked for successful compile.
+The math.h library needs to be linked for successful compilation.

 ## Current Command Line Tags

 - -N : REQUIRED: The dimension of the square lattice NxN.
 Default is 20.
-- -U : REQUIRED: The upper bound on simulation steps.
+- -U : REQUIRED: The number of simulation steps taken at each temperature point.
-- -L : DEPRECIATED: The lower bound on simulation steps.
+- -W : Set the number of warmup steps for the lattice.
+Default is 500.
 - -a : Set the Axis Anisotropy value.
 Default is 0.0
 - -e : Set the Exchange Anisotropy value.
 Default is 0.0
 - -i : Set the index for the output file.
 Needed for creating multiple files.
 Default is 0.
-- -T : Set the estimate for the critical temperature.
-This allows for more sampled steps around the high variance region.
+- -T : Centres the temperature range that is simulated over.
+It is wise to use this as an estimate for the critical temperature.
 Default is 1.2.
-- -s : DEPRECIATED: Set Nearest Neighbours parameter.
-Default is 4.
-This should be set in the INPUTVECS file
 - -I : Set the interval between each temperature point.
 - -r : Set the temperature range of the simulation.